HelmOar/project-1-group-1/assets/README.md

 The URL of the GitHub repository: https://github.com/HelmOar/project-1-group-1

-The URL of the functional, deployed application on GitHub Pages:
+The URL of the functional, deployed application on GitHub Pages: (TODO)

+TODO :
-TODO The following is a screenshots of our project:
+The following are screenshots of our project:
-To add a screenshot, create an assets/images folder in your repository and upload your screenshot to it.
+***To add a screenshot, create an assets/images folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax:

-Application directive
+Application directive:

 TODO Provide a step-by-step description of how to use the app.